How much does a website cost in the UK — 2026 price guide for small trade businesses by AJ Web Design

 The three ways to get a website built

-Every small business owner in the UK faces the same three options.
+Every small trade business owner in the UK faces the same three options when getting a website built in 2026.
 Each has trade-offs.
 Here's what you're actually paying for at each level.

 OptionCostTimeWhat you getBest for